janpeter123/flask_api_template/README.md

 ├── README.md
 ├── __pycache__
 ├── .env copy - Environment variables sample
-├── app.py - Main application, where all routes should be ├── controllers - Folder where all functions that are used on routes should be └── requirements.txt - File with necessary packages to build the application
+├── app.py - Main application, where all routes should be (This is valid for small applications only) ├── controllers - Folder where all functions that are used on routes should be └── requirements.txt - File with necessary packages to build the application
 ```